Newham Hospital Art Trail

 Go Green

-Go Green is a set of gentle, nature-based creative activities designed to encourage you to connect with green spaces in and around the hospital.
-World Health Organization (WHO) reports that green spaces provide psychological relaxation and stress reduction, support social connections, and encourage healthy behaviours such as walking and breathing exercises.
+Go Green is a set of gentle, nature-based activities designed to encourage you to connect with green spaces.
+World Health Organization (WHO) reports that green spaces provide psychological relaxation and stress reduction.
+Vital Arts have commissioned a wide range of artworks based on green spaces and the natural world.
+Scroll to bottom of the page to see.

 How this works